elenam/Sorting-Competition-Materials-2022/README.md

 The final competition will be on Thursday November 2nd in the lab.

-The dates for subsequent competitions and the deadlines for other related assignments (code review and presentations) will be announced later.
+The dates for other related assignments (code review and presentations) will be announced later.